Getting Pregnant with One Ovary – Is it Possible?

 Ovarian cancer begins in the ovary when the cells are mutated and multiply in an uncontrolled manner.
 Women with a family history of breast cancer or ovarian cancer are more susceptible to ovarian cancer.
 Thus ovarian cancer may make a woman consider removing her ovaries.

-During the menstrual cycle, the lining inside the uterus sheds and emerges out of the vagina, which is termed as periods, however, this does not happen if a woman has endometriosis.
+During the menstrual cycle, the lining inside the uterus sheds and emerges out of the vagina, which is termed as period.
+However, this does not happen if a woman has endometriosis.
 In endometriosis, the uterine lining or the uterus tissues grow out of the uterus.
-If the uterine tissue reaches the ovaries, women experience pain and thus may lead to the removal of the ovaries.
+If the uterine tissue reaches the ovaries, women experience pain, thus may lead to the removal of the ovaries.

 In many cases, due to infection, a pocket of pus gets formed in the ovary – this is called an abscess.
 In such a case, a woman’s ovary might have to be removed.

 Can a woman with one ovary get pregnant?
 Yes, the chances of getting pregnant with one ovary are equal to the chances of getting pregnant with two ovaries.
 What plays an important role in fertility is the reason for the removal of the ovary.
-If the ovary had to be removed due to serious conditions, then it lowers the chances of fertility.
+Pregnancy with one ovary risks the chances of fertility.
+Yes, if the ovary had to be removed due to serious conditions, then it lowers the chances of fertility.

 The most significant aspect of getting pregnant with one ovary is that it should be next to a healthy fallopian tube.
 Fallopian tubes hang near the ovaries and are not attached to them.
 Their primary role is to catch the egg when it is released from the ovaries.
 If the egg can reach the uterus through the tube, then there is no fertility problem.